 § 90-7.
 Service of notice.

-Said notice shall be served on the owner or someone of the owner’s executors, legal representatives, agents, lessees or any other person having a vested or contingent interest in the same, either personally or by registered mail, addressed to the last known address, if any, of the owner or someone of the owner’s executors, legal representatives, agents, lessees or other person having a vested or contingent interest in the same, as shown by the records of the Receiver of Taxes and/or in the office of the County Clerk or County Registrar, and if such service is made by registered mail a copy of such notice shall be posted on the premises.
+Said notice shall be served on the owner or someone of the owner’s executors, legal representatives, agents, lessees or any other person having a vested or contingent interest in the same, either personally or by certified mail, addressed to the last known address, if any, of the owner or someone of the owner’s executors, legal representatives, agents, lessees or other person having a vested or contingent interest in the same, as shown by the records of the Receiver of Taxes and/or in the office of the County Clerk or County Registrar, and if such service is made by certified mail a copy of such notice shall be posted on the premises.
 In addition thereto a copy of such notice shall be filed in the office of the County Clerk of the county in which such building or structure is located, which notice shall be filled by such Clerk in the same manner as a notice of pendency pursuant to Article 65 of the Civil Practice Law and Rules.

 § 90-8.
 Refusal to comply.